top of page

 The newest country in Europe is also possibly the cheapest one to travel in the Balkans.
 The capital Pristina is modern and full of trendy coffee shops where locals gather to sip delicious coffee and catch up for hours, and Prizren is a small but charming old town, often compared to Mostar in Bosnia.

-KOSOVO TRAVEL TIPS
+TRAVEL TIPS FOR KOSOVO

 The best way to travel intercity in Kosovo is by bus.
 Buses are relatively cheap - Pristina to Peja is €4.00, for example.
 Within Pristina, rides cost €0.40.
 Kosovo has good bus connections between Albania, Montenegro and Macedonia, with regular services from Pristina, Peja and Prizren to Tirana (Albania), Skopje (Macedonia) and Podgorica (Montenegro).
 There's also a train line from Pristina to Macedonia's capital, Skopje.

-SIGHTS & HIGHLIGHTS OF KOSOVO
+REGIONS & HIGHLIGHTS OF KOSOVO

 • See the sights in Pristina's charming bazaar area and discover this bustling capital.